 Creamy Cauliflower Gratin Recipe — Fresh cauliflower smothered in a creamy Gruyere and Parmesan cheese sauce, and baked to crispy, bubbly perfection.
-The perfect holiday dinner side!
+The perfect healthy holiday dinner side!

 Cauliflower is to me, as shrimp is to Forest Gump this month.